 On Sundays, many shops, restaurants and galleries close for their day of rest, making it the perfect day to check out one of the pristine beaches, a short boat ride, or hike, away.
 Ocean Grill, close to Boca de Tomatlán, offers a free boat service for guests who reserve for lunch — and has a private beach for swims before and after your meal — which might include mahi mahi and the restaurant’s signature margarita for about 1,000 pesos for two.
 Even more secluded, Casitas Maraika serves ceviche and mean cocktails like Bloody Marys with a Mexican twist, while overlooking a perfect stretch of sand and aqua water.
 Lunch is about 600 pesos for two.

-Owned by the Mexican architect Oscar Moran, Villa Mercedes Petit Hotel, hotelvillamercedes.com, near El Malecón, comes with an airy courtyard, cute and well-priced rooms and a bohemian vibe (double from $89; children not allowed).
+Owned by the Mexican architect Oscar Moran, Villa Mercedes Petit Hotel, www.hotelvillamercedes.com, near El Malecón, comes with an airy courtyard, cute and well-priced rooms and a bohemian vibe (standard room starting from $89; children not allowed).

 The new nine-suite Casa Kimberly, casakimberly.com, housed in a Puerto Vallarta landmark, also offers a tequila bar and restaurant (doubles from $290 to $1,125)